WiccaCrow/webserver/README.md

 max_range_size: "20 MiB"
 max_range_size: "1KB"

-Description: Defined max range size used to limit range body
+Description: Defined max range size used to limit range body.
 ```

-`This value should be increased carefully as RAM loading increases in direct ratio`
+:warning: `This value should be increased carefully as RAM loading increases in direct ratio.`

 ---